 Sensorial stimulants and materials intermingle: mirrored stainless steel, leather, timber, brass, velvet, nickel, quartz carpeting, and exotic stones.

-Working within budget, the designers initiated additional assets, including a courtyard, and the seamless implementation of a sound and lighting system.
+Working within budget, HACHEM initiated additional assets, including a courtyard, and the seamless implementation of a sound and lighting system.

 The effect is complete, immersive.
 Bond is a rich and layered experience - drawing guests out of themselves, to mingle with the ‘in’ crowd.

-In the conceptual phase of the project, the designers analysed not only the original venue but also the nightclub archetype.
+In the conceptual phase of the project, HACHEM analysed not only the original venue but also the nightclub archetype.
 They interrogated negative patterns - the short-lived viability of many businesses entering the changeable hospitality industry - and sought a genuine counterpoint.

 Primary objectives became sustainability and longevity - responsibility to environment, and the development of a business model that will thrive and thrill for years.